Welcome to AtBatt.com! |

 Hood lights need to be disabled when testing for parasitic draw.
 Some luxury cars maintain a load on the battery for a certain amount of time after it is parked and its system shut down, etc. Read the manual for how long or let your car sit for an hour prior to testing it.
 Key Fobs can also activate systems in a car so leave them away from the car when you do testing.

 Parasitic draw troubleshooting can be a tedious time consuming task.
 Correcting the problem can be tedious as well when electrical diagrams need to be analyzed.
-The most common method for testing for parasitic draw is to use a voltmeter and pull out fuses one by one until the amperage drops to an acceptable load of <0.5mA.
-Anything higher can result in your battery going flat much more rapidly than desired.
+The most common method for testing for parasitic draw is to use a voltmeter and pull out fuses one by one until the amperage drops to an acceptable load of

 The biggest culprit of car battery failure is due to sulfation.
 This is when lead sulfate crystals form on the lead plates eventually reducing the current within the electrolyte.
 As batteries sit without being charged, they start to sulfate.
 The longer a battery sits with increasing depth of discharge, the sulfation gets worse.
 In some cases it may not be recoverable.
 The way to reverse this is by either pulse charging the battery or by slow trickle charging the car battery.
 Sulfation may eventually cause the active material on the lead plates to break off and fall into the bottom of the cells which eventually will cause a short circuit as the material builds up in the bottom.
 There is no way to reverse this.
 Deeper cell basins is not a solution either since batteries rely on the balance of chemistry and deeper basins would mean larger casings, more electrolyte and thicker plates, etc.